Jerzy Brzęczek: Wisła Kraków

 On 14 February 2022, Brzęczek was appointed head coach of Wisła Kraków, replacing Adrián Guľa.
 Achieving only one win in 13 league games, he was not able to save Wisła from relegation to I liga, their first since they returned to the top division in 1996.
 With five wins and two draws in 12 games at the start of Wisła's 2022–23 league campaign, Brzęczek left the club.

+Poland U21

+On 8 August 2025, Brzęczek became the new manager of the Poland national under-21 team.

 Personal life

 Brzęczek's nephew is a footballer, winger Jakub Błaszczykowski, who has most notably represented Wisła Kraków, Borussia Dortmund and VfL Wolfsburg.
 His sister, Błaszczykowski's mother, was murdered by her husband which caused family separation.